rse/slideshow/README.md

 ---------------------------------------

 - **SUPPORTED**: Microsoft PowerPoint 2010 under Windows:<br/>
-  Fully supported through `connector-win-ppt`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.
+  Fully supported through `connector-win-ppt2010`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.

 - **SUPPORTED**: Microsoft PowerPoint 2013 under Windows:<br/>
-  Expected to be supported (but not tested by the author) through `connector-win-ppt`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.
+  Expected to be supported (but not tested by the author) through `connector-win-ppt2010`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.

 - **SUPPORTED**: Microsoft PowerPoint 2011 under Mac OS X:<br/>
-  Fully supported through `connector-osx-ppt`, which uses AppleScript engine and the application Dictionary of the PowerPoint:mac variant.
+  Fully supported through `connector-osx-ppt2011`, which uses AppleScript engine and the application Dictionary of the PowerPoint:mac variant.

 - **SUPPORTED**: Apple Keynote 5 under Mac OS X:<br/>
-  Fully supported through `connector-osx-kn`, which uses AppleScript engine and the application Dictionary of Keynote.
+  Fully supported through `connector-osx-kn5`, which uses AppleScript engine and the application Dictionary of Keynote.

-- STILL UNSUPPORTED: Apple Keynote 6 under Mac OS X:<br/>
+- **PARTIALLY SUPPORTED**: Apple Keynote 6 under Mac OS X:<br/>
-  Currently not supported, because the AppleScript support in Keynote 6 is still behind what Keynote 5 already supported.
+  Fully supported through `connector-osx-kn6`, which uses AppleScript engine and the application Dictionary of Keynote.
+Currently partially broken, because the AppleScript support in Keynote 6 still lacks many things Keynote 5 already supported.
+The main problem currently is that one cannot detect whether a slideshow is playing.

 - STILL UNSUPPORTED: LibreOffice 4 Impress under Windows/Mac OS X/Linux:<br/>
   Currently not supported, but there are two possible